-Don’t: Take your hearing aid out or turn it off while going through airport security or while in flight.
+Don’t: Take your hearing aid out while going through airport security or while in flight

 Some hearing aids can set off airport security scanners, but you can alert the officials to your hearing aid ahead of time verbally, or by downloading an official TSA Notification Card that provides you with a little discretion in communicating your disability to security officials.
 Your hearing aid is also exempt from the no-electronic-devices policy on board the plane, so you are free to enjoy that in-flight movie.